dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 * *n* = *m*.
 * *P*<sub>*i*</sub>[*X*<sub>1</sub>&mapsto;*Y*<sub>1</sub>, &hellip; *X*<sub>*n*</sub>&mapsto;*Y*<sub>*n*</sub>] and *Q*<sub>*i*</sub> are mutual subtypes for all 1 &le; *i* &le; *n*.

-That is, an alias is not a proper rename if it has different type parameters than the class it alises, whether it be the bounds, the order, or even the number of type parameters.
+That is, an alias is not a proper rename if it accepts different type parameters than the class it alises, whether it be the bounds, the order, or even the number of type parameters.

 Example: